 16. Sponge cake

-Sponge cake allows for the preparation of the cake-style tiramisu.
-Just slice your sponge into two or three layers, soak it with strong coffee, and build your tiramisu alternating with the cream.
+Sponge cake allows for the preparation of cake-style tiramisu.
+Slice your sponge into two or three layers, soak it with strong coffee, and build your tiramisu alternating with the cream.

 Refrigerate the dessert for 12 hours, and sprinkle with cocoa powder before serving.